Pronunciation of 'Analgesic'

 English (United States)

-A medication or substance used to relieve pain.
+A drug or substance used to relieve pain.

-A medication or substance used to relieve pain.
+A drug or substance used to relieve pain.